mongodb/docs/source/administration/monitoring.rst

 REST Interface
 ``````````````

-MongoDB also provides a :term:`REST` interface that exposes a
+MongoDB provides a :term:`REST` interface that exposes a diagnostic
-diagnostic and monitoring information in a simple web page.
-Enable
+and monitoring information in a simple web page.
+Enable this by
-this by setting :setting:`rest` to ``true``, and access this page via
+setting :setting:`rest` to ``true``, and access this page via the
-the local host interface using the port numbered 1000 more than that
+local host interface using the port numbered 1000 more than that the
-the database port: in default configurations this is ``28017``.
+database port.
+In default configurations the REST interface is
+accessible on ``28017``.

 Statistics
 ~~~~~~~~~~

-The MongoDB interface provides a number of commands that return statistics about the state of the MongoDB instance.
-These commands report more granular information on the state of the MongoDB instance.
+The :program:`mongo` shell provides a number of commands that return statistics about the state of the MongoDB instance.
+These data may provide finer granularity regarding the state of the MongoDB instance than the tools above.
 Consider using their output in scripts and programs to develop custom alerts, or modifying the behavior of your application in response to the activity of your instance.

 serverStatus
 ````````````

 Access :doc:`serverStatus data </reference/server-status/>` by way of
-the the :dbcommand:`serverStatus` command.
+the :dbcommand:`serverStatus` command.
 This :term:`JSON document`
 contains a general overview of the state of the database, including
 disk usage, memory use, connection, journaling, access.
 The command
 returns quickly and does not impact MongoDB performance.